foxkit-us/PyIRC/README.md

 # PyIRC
-This is PyIRC, an IRC library designed to be flexible, extensible, usable, and useful.
+This is PyIRC, an IRC library designed to be flexible, extensible, and easy to use for beginners, experts, and those who don't want to spend too much time messing around with things to get something working.
 It is entirely written in Python with no required external dependencies.

 This is a rewrite of a rewrite, so you may see PyIRC 3 sprinkled in some comments.
 Much has been learned from the first two efforts (PyIRC 1 had many